 STM are used on the network equipped with EBICAB 700 (Class B system).

-Since 1995, the ERTMS Users Group is active in the field of members to develop the Trans European Network for Transport (TEN-T).
+Since 1995, the ERTMS Users Group is active in the field of projects to develop the Trans European Network for Transport (TEN-T).

-Up to 2003 € 195 million EU subsidy was granted to the ERTMS Users Group for members coordinated by the Group.
+Up to 2003 € 195 million EU subsidy was granted to the ERTMS Users Group for projects coordinated by the Group.

 Recent TEN-T project coordinated by the ERTMS Users Group: Click on any of the arrows on the right hand side for more information).